DanteDT/pmd/README.md

 ### Use and Contribute
 Suggestions are welcome to improve the annotated Moby-Dick reading experience.
 Something not work on your e-reader?
 Please report it.

 If you can demonstrate WORKING, or WORKING/CONFORMANT Popup Footnotes or TOC Navigation for a particular scenario, please consider submitting that.
-See examples in:
+See examples that:
-* [working](popup-notes/working) ... popups work, although syntax may not conform to any spec, and
+* [conform](popup-notes/conform) ... popups work, and syntax **conforms** to a recognized standard, and
-* [conformant](popup-notes/conformant) ... popups work, and syntax **conforms** to a recognized standard.
+* [work](popup-notes/work) ... popups work, although syntax may not conform to any spec.
 * *no copyrighted content, please. just simple examples of working syntax, like the ones in those folders.*

 To customize your own edition, consider the [config.yaml](config.yaml) setting `debugging: True` to focus a debugging session.
 The setting `epub_ref: "foot"` produces the Footnote editions; `epub_ref: "link"` produces the hyperlink edition.